- Download our Moving to Saudi Arabia Guide (PDF)

-The large expat community in Saudi Arabia ensures demand for these schools is high so it's best to make an application for registration as early as possible to obtain a suitable slot.
-All schools will charge a non-refundable registration fee for this service.
+The large expat community in Saudi Arabia ensures demand for these schools is high.
+It's therefore best to make an application for registration as early as possible to obtain a suitable slot.
+All schools will charge a non-refundable registration fee.
 Admission requirements vary between schools, and parents are advised to contact the school of their choice directly for clarity on what is required.

 Expat families in Saudi Arabia should consider cost, curriculum and convenience when weighing the advantages and liabilities of schools in their city of choice.

-Fees can range from the frighteningly expensive American and British international schools to cheap, smaller organisations.
+Fees can range from the frighteningly expensive American and British international schools to cheaper, smaller organisations.
 In addition to basic fees, parents will be expected to cover other costs such as uniforms, textbooks and extra-curricular activities.
 Though fees can be on the expensive side, international schools generally have excellent facilities and a high quality of education.

 The school year in Saudi Arabia runs from September to June and is normally divided into two or three semesters, depending on the school.
 The school week is Sunday to Thursday, with Friday and Saturday being the weekend.
 School hours in international schools are usually from 7am to 3.30pm.
 School days are shortened during the holy month of Ramadan.